grobertson881/stats506-homework1/README.md

 # stats506-homework1

-Repository to save work on homework 1 testing
+Repository to save work on Homework 1